-The FMS graduate program offers both M.S. and Ph.D. degrees, and many of our students complete an M.S. before embarking on their Ph.D.
+The FMS Program offers both M.S. and Ph.D. degrees, and many of our students complete an M.S. before embarking on their Ph.D.
 As part of the admissions process, we strongly encourage prospective students to contact prospective faculty advisors to ensure that your interests are compatible with work currently being undertaken by the faculty, and that the faculty member has opportunities in her/his group for new students.
-Successful applicants typically have an excellent undergraduate GPA, competitive GRE scores, outstanding letters of recommendation and undergraduate or graduate research experience.
-More information and an overview of the FMS program is available on the Graduate School website.
+Successful applicants typically have an excellent undergraduate GPA, competitive GRE scores, outstanding letters of recommendation, and undergraduate or graduate research experience.
+More information and an overview of the FMS Program is available on the Graduate School website.

 M.S. – Students must meet minimum Graduate School requirements.
 Students must write and defend a master’s thesis.
 Students’ thesis committees are composed of three faculty members including the major professor.
 The committee guides the student in developing study plans, research, and career goals.

-If you would like to learn more about the FMS program at UW-Madison, we invite you to browse our website where you will find a complete list of our faculty, graduate students, and application/admission information.
+If you would like to learn more about the FMS Program at UW-Madison, we invite you to browse our website where you will find a complete list of our faculty, graduate students, and application/admissions information.
 In addition, please consult the UW-Madison Guide for detailed information about the admissions process.

 If you have questions, please contact Kayla Pelland at firstname.lastname@example.org.